FREE Water Conservation Items

 You may hear the sound of running water inside the toilet tank when you are not using it.
 Then again, you may not.
-To check for those sneaky quiet leaks, use the free toilet leak detection dye tablets available at the City to double check.
+To check for those sneaky quiet leaks, use toilet leak detection dye tablets or food coloring to make the leaks visible.

 Landscape Rebate Program

 The Landscape Rebate Program is designed to assist homeowners and commercial, industrial and institutional property owners increase their outdoor water use efficiency by converting qualifying high water use landscape and/or upgrading to qualifying high efficiency irrigation equipment.
 Simple changes in plant type and irrigation methods can greatly reduce the water required for an attractive landscape.
 There are many plants that use surprisingly little water.
 There are also several irrigation equipment upgrades that can increase your irrigation system’s efficiency which can result in saving water and saving money.
-The District’s Landscape Conversion Rebate Program offers $2.00 per square foot for converting high water using landscape (i.e. irrigated turf or functional swimming pool) to low water using landscape.
-The City of Santa Clara is now adding $1.00 per square foot of qualifying landscape conversion for a total rebate of $3.00 per square foot for properties within Santa Clara.
+The District’s Landscape Conversion Rebate Program offers $1.00 per square foot for converting high water using landscape (i.e. irrigated turf or functional swimming pool) to low water using landscape.
 Irrigation hardware upgrades for the installation of high efficiency equipment as also available.
 For more information call the District’s Water Conservation Hotline at (408) 630-2554.

 Graywater Laundry to Landscape Rebate Program